 For as long as I can remember, my mother put this reproduction antique post card on the table next to our nativity set each Christmas season.
-The nativity set was passed on to me a few years ago.
+The nativity set was passed on to me several years ago.
 In the box was the post card with a sentiment written by Phillips Brooks, a man known as the greatest American preacher of the 19th century and author of the Christmas hymn, O Little Town of Bethlehem.

 Each year when I read the post card, a thrill of joy bubbles up from my heart.
 At this beautiful time of year, I wish you a similar thrill of joy. . .